-The British Pound to USD currency pairing is often called the Cable by investors and is one of the most traded pairs within the Forex market.
-Due to this, it is one of the most cash rich and liquid pairs, and this liquidity is essential to allow traders to take advantage of variations and adjustment in prices.
-The GBPUSD pairing has quite a wide price range when compared to other currency pairs as it is quite unpredictable and impulsive.
-This leads to greater volatility in this market which in turn results in higher spread quotations from brokers.
-The GBP USD pairing makes up around 85% of all currency cross rate trades that are taking place at any one time, and according to a BIS survey, this pairing is the third most commonly traded pairing taking up a total 14% share of daily trading volume.
-Because of this pairing’s volatility and unpredictable nature, it is known for its many fake breakouts, wild movements and false alarms.
-This means that this pairing is best suited to more experienced investors and those who are novices should avoid trading these currencies.
-The GBP/USD pair tends to have larger movements when compared to pairings such as USD/JPY and EUR/USD and therefore can be quite risky, although of course, the profits in trading it are also exponentially higher.
+The British Pound to US Dollar currency pairing is often called the Cable by investors, and is one of the most traded pairs within the Forex market.
+Due to this, it is one of the most cash-rich and liquid pairs, and this liquidity is essential to allow traders to take advantage of variations and adjustment in prices.
+The GBP/USD pairing has quite a wide price range when compared to other currency pairs, as it is quite unpredictable and impulsive.
+This leads to greater volatility in this market, which in turn results in higher spread quotations from brokers.
+The GBP/USD pairing makes up around 85% of all currency cross-rate trades that are taking place at any one time, and according to a BIS survey, this pairing is the third most commonly traded pairing, taking up a total 14% share of daily trading volume.
+Because of this pairing’s volatile and unpredictable nature, it is known for its many fake breakouts, wild movements and false alarms.
+This means that this pairing is best suited to more experienced investors, and those who are novices should avoid trading these currencies.
+The GBP/USD pair tends to have larger movements when compared to pairings such as USD/JPY and EUR/USD, and therefore can be quite risky; although of course, the profits in trading it are also exponentially higher.

-Characteristics of the British Pound to USD Pairing
+Characteristics of the British Pound to US Dollar Pairing

 |Broker||Min Deposit||Regulation||Bonus||Read More||Visit Site|